 • Train without risk to patients, reducing errors in first operations.

-• Shorten the learning curve and be more prepared for surgery.2
+• Shorten the learning curve and be more prepared.2

 • Train more effectively compared to traditional methods.3